upa/unvme/README.md

 ===================

 UNVMe depends on features provided by the VFIO module in the Linux kernel (introduced since 3.6).
-The code has been built and tested on CentOS 6 and 7 running on x86_64 CPU based systems.
+UNVMe code has been built and tested with CentOS 6 and 7 running on x86_64 CPU based systems.

 UNVMe requires the following hardware and software support: